jullanggit/dots/README.md

 "{home}" can be used as a placeholder for the home directory of the current user (For example: `/{home}/.config/dots`).

 ## Ideas, contributing, bugs etc
-- Dots is still very much under active development, so if you have any ideas / feature requests or encounter any bugs, please open an issue or a PR
+- Dots is still very much under development, so if you have any ideas / feature requests or encounter any bugs, please open an issue or a PR

 ## Commands
 All paths are in the format described above.